xiechengen/sigmatic2/README.md

 - View uploaded data in a responsive table format
 - See column names and data types
 - Preview first 10 rows of each dataset

+### Natural Language Queries
+- Ask questions in plain English: "How many patients are there?"
+- Get instant data analysis and reports
+- View results in tables with summary statistics

+### Data Visualization
+- Request charts using natural language: "Create a scatter plot of age vs weight"
+- Automatic chart type detection (scatter, line, bar, histogram, box, pie, heatmap)
+- Interactive charts with Plotly
+- Pin charts to dashboard for easy access
+- View data summary statistics with each visualization

+### Dashboard Management
+- Pin important charts to your dashboard
+- Remove charts from dashboard
+- Clear all dashboard charts
+- Session-based storage (cleared when browser closes)

 ## Project Structure